AbolfazlV2/AbolfazlV2/README.md

 ## 👋 Hi, I'm Abolfazl Bigdeli

 I started with UI design and CMS open source, focusing only on how websites ui.
 But later, I wanted to go deeper and discover programming.
-Now, I’m coding in the world of JavaScript and always try to learn things.</br>
+Now, I’m coding in the world of JavaScript and always try to learn new things.</br>
 Computer Learner... .

 - [LinkedIn](https://linkedin.com/in/#)